Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one: Rational discrete cohomology: a summary

-Unless $G$ is discrete, the group-algebra $\QG$ is not an object of $\QGdis$ (cf. Fact~\ref{fact:openstab}).
-A suitable substitute of the group algebra has been introduced in \cite[Section 4.2]{cw:qrat}: the \emph{rational discrete standard bimodule} $\Bi(G)$ is defined as a direct limit of the collection of all transitive permutation left $\QG$-modules with compact open stabilisers.
-Clearly, $\Bi(G)$ is naturally isomorphic to $\QG$ whenever $G$ is discrete.
-By \cite[Remark 4.3]{cw:qrat}, when $G$ is unimodular, $\Bi(G)$ is (non-canonically) isomorphic to the associative convolution algebra $C_c(G,\Q)$ of all continuous functions with compact support from $G$ to $\Q$, where $\Q$ has the discrete topology.
-The reader may find it convenient to keep such an isomorphism in mind while reading Section~\ref{s:W*}.
+Unless $G$ is discrete, the group algebra $\QG$ is not an object of $\QGdis$ (cf.~Fact~\ref{fact:openstab}).
+A suitable substitute of the group algebra has been introduced in \cite[\S4.2]{cw:qrat}: the \emph{rational discrete standard $\QG$-bimodule} $\Bi(G)$.
+It is defined as a direct limit of $\{\Q[G/\caO]\mid \caO\in \CO(G)\}$.
+If $G$ is discrete, $\Bi(G)$ is naturally isomorphic to $\QG$.
+By \cite[Remark~4.3]{cw:qrat}, when $G$ is unimodular, $\Bi(G)$ is (non-canonically) isomorphic to the associative convolution algebra $C_c(G,\Q)$ of all continuous functions with compact support from $G$ to $\Q$, where $\Q$ has the discrete topology.
+The reader may find it convenient to keep this isomorphism in mind while reading Section~\ref{s:W*}.

-In analogy with the discrete case, one can use the rational discrete standard bimodule in order to give a cohomological characterization of a compactly generated t.d.l.c. group $G$ which has more than one end.
-Namely, a compactly generated group $G$ has \emph{more than one end} if, and only if, $\dH^1(G,\Bi(G))\neq0$ (cf. \cite[Theorem~$\textup{A}^*$]{IC:cone}).
-Moreover $G$ has \textit{zero ends} if, and only if, it is compact.
+In analogy to the discrete case, one can use the rational discrete standard bimodule to give a cohomological characterisation of a compactly generated t.d.l.c.~group $G$ which has more than one end.
+Namely, a compactly generated group $G$ has \emph{more than one end} if, and only if, $\dH^1(G,\Bi(G))\neq0$ (cf.~\cite[Theorem~$\textup{A}^*$]{IC:cone}).
+Moreover, $G$ has \textit{zero ends} if and only if it is compact.